 "This system is unique to GhostWire.
 It’s karate meets magic.
 Often, magic casters have this image of not being physically strong.
 That isn’t the case with GhostWire.
 In GhostWire, you’re casting magic with martial arts movements.”

-In the new trailer, you can spot the protagonist wielding fire, water, and electrical magic attacks along with a standard bow.
+In the new trailer, you can spot the protagonist wielding fire, water, and electrical magic attacks along with a bow.

 Does Microsoft's Bethesda purchase change anything?

 You'd think so, but Microsoft said that Ghostwire Tokyo will maintain its timed exclusivity on the PS5, as planned.
-It's a weird though, but along with Deathloop, this means Microsoft is behind two PS5 exclusives (and some of the most enticing ones, at that).
+It's a weird thought, but along with Deathloop, this means Microsoft is behind two PS5 exclusives (and some of the most enticing ones, at that).